TommyTran732/QubesOS-Scripts/Quality of Life.md

 sudo qvm-features debian-12 netvm-menu-items 'org.gnome.Console.desktop'
 ```

+### Fedora memory limit

+Currently Qubes has [this bug](https://github.com/QubesOS/qubes-issues/issues/9663).
+Supposedly it has been fix, but I still notice my Fedora VMs getting stuck at 400 MB RAM after a few updates.
+To work around this for now, I change the minimum memory for all of my Fedora Template VMs to 2000 MB.

 ### Lenovo ePrivacy

 Lenovo ePrivacy can be controlled through `/proc/acpi/ibm/lcdshadow`.
 I use the following shortcuts: